To protest face masks, Arizona city councilman uses George Floyd’s words: ‘I can’t breathe’

 “You can’t open your businesses, but rioters and looters are allowed to ransack them,” he said.
 “You can’t go to church.
 You can’t go to funerals.
 You can’t go to your child’s birth.
 But it’s okay to protest in the streets.
 Now we all have to wear masks or we face fines or jail time?”
 He asked: “Are we gonna stand tall, or cave to a socialist system?”

-Video footage of his “I can’t breathe” opening remarks quickly went viral.
+Video footage of his “I can’t breathe” opening remarks spread quickly online.
 Lane, the mayor, later wrote on Twitter that he hoped Phillips “understands how wrong that was and offers a sincere apology.”

 “Councilman Phillips’ comments at his anti-mask protest rally today at City Hall do not represent the values of our Scottsdale community,” Lane wrote.
 “I share the profound disappointment expressed by many residents at the words Mr. Phillips chose. ... to use the phrase “I can’t breathe” during this moment in time was callous and insensitive.”